kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Apply policy with variables:

-Use --set flag to pass the values for variables in a policy while applying on a resource.
+Use the `--set` flag to pass the values for variables in a policy while applying on a resource.

 ```
 kyverno apply /path/to/policy.yaml --resource /path/to/resource.yaml --set <variable1>=<value1>,<variable2>=<value2>
 ```

-Use --values_file for applying multiple policies on multiple resources and pass a file containing variables and its values.
+Use `--values_file` for applying multiple policies on multiple resources and pass a file containing variables and its values.

 ```
 kyverno apply /path/to/policy1.yaml /path/to/policy2.yaml --resource /path/to/resource1.yaml --resource /path/to/resource2.yaml -f /path/to/value.yaml
 ```

-Format of value.yaml :
+Format of `value.yaml`:

 ```yaml
 policies: